XXVI.A. BSC TERMINATION POLICY

 INTRODUCTION: The purpose of this procedure shall be to allow units to discuss problems with a particular member, resolve any matters of fact and determine a fair and appropriate course of action.
 The Board of Directors shall consider that houses have followed a fair procedure when they adhere to this policy but always reserves the right to overturn a house decision.
 It is not required that a house follow this procedure in order to terminate a member.

 Throughout this policy and unless otherwise indicated the reader shall interpret all majority votes as meaning majority votes of those house members present and voting during a house meeting at which there is quorum.
-All house members attending may vote unless, in the chair’s opinion, she leaves the meeting for a significant amount of time.
+All house members attending may vote unless, in the chair’s opinion, they leave the meeting for a significant amount of time.
 The reader shall also interpret feminine pronouns to include the masculine.
 Finally the Unit President shall also have the same powers as the Unit Manager unless the policy indicates otherwise.

 Quorum for all meetings described here shall consist of not less than twenty-five members in units with at least 95 members, fifteen members in units with at least 50 but not more than 94 members, and ten members in units with less than 50 members.